-Doctors who specialize in physical medicine and rehabilitation, technically known as physiatrists, have advanced training in diagnosing and treating problems that affect the muscles, bones and joints, as well as the nervous system.
+Doctors who specialize in physical medicine and rehabilitation (PMR), are known as physiatrists.
+They have advanced training in diagnosing and treating problems that affect the muscles, bones and joints, as well as the nervous system.

-They often work as part of a team with other doctors and care providers, and in some cases coordinate all your medical care during recovery.
+They often work as part of a team with other doctors, therapists and care providers.
+During your recovery, they may coordinate all your medical care.

 Physiatrists prescribe medications, assistive devices, physical, occupational or speech therapy, therapeutic exercise, biofeedback, electrotherapies, massage, heat and cold therapy, therapeutic injections and more.

 While physiatrists treat problems affecting any part of the body, their main goal is to improve your quality of life.
-They work with you and your loved ones to restore your body -- and your lives -- as much as possible.
+They work with you and your loved ones to restore your body - and your life - as much as possible.

 Courage Kenny Rehabilitation Institute